Kansattica/msync/MANUAL.md

 - Note that you can also not sync a timeline at all with `msync config sync home off`
 - If you don't care about a specific type of notification, you can stop `msync` from retrieving them when you sync with `msync config exclude_boosts true`, and same for `favs`, `follows`, `mentions`, and `polls`. `msync` treats anything start with a `t`, `T`, `y`, or `Y` as truthy, and everything else as falsy.
 So `exclude_favs true`, `exclude_favs YES`, and `exclude_favs Yeehaw` are equivalent.
 - I'll write more about configuration later, but for now, you can see all your settings and registered accounts with `msync config showall`.

+#### Reading the home timeline and notifications

+Your home timeline and notifications are saved into files named `home.list` and `notifications.list` in your `msync_accounts` folder under the appropriate user account.
+You can find where these files are located by running `msync location` or `msync sync --verbose`. `msync` doesn't provide a built-in way to look at these files so that you can use your own tool.
+Here's a few ways that work for me to get you started.

+##### vim

+asdf

 #### Downloading attachments